duclos-cavalcanti/dotfiles/README.md

   <img src=".github/assets/screenshot.png" width="85%" align="center"/>
 </div>

-I have used several different distributions throughout my time daily driving linux.
-Those
+I have used different distributions throughout my time using _linux_ systems.
+I started at _Manjaro_, went to _Arch Linux_ and eventually settled for _Ubuntu_ as it is the most used distribution and also very much expected in an academic/industry setting.

-Previously I've used _Arch Linux_ with several different window managers.
-Eventually, ended up on Ubuntu with _Openbox_.
-I felt it utilizes configurable and non-changing _dotfiles_ that bring a consistency and flexibility to one's workflow, as well as is the easiest setup to maintain.
-Both Ubuntu and Openbox are long-standing projects, that don't seem to be going anywhere.
-In addition to that, utilizing a ditribution that is pretty much a standard or expected across the industry is helpful.
+As a tinkerer, I've also played around window managers but ended up settling for [Gnome](https://www.gnome.org/) for its simplicity and also for being ubiquitous across many flavors of _linux_.

 #### Steps
 - burn USB with [ubuntu-desktop](https://ubuntu.com/download/desktop) image.